 The ground-water component of the RSM assumes that the subsurface geology is isotropic.
 The validity of this assumption throughout the model domain in all applications of the model is questionable.
 For example, secondary solution cavities certainly will be oriented in the direction of historical flows, leading to anisotropic hydraulic conductivities and transmissivities.
 It is recognized that the assumption of isotropy is usually necessary due to lack of data, and might be a reasonable assumption in many applications of the model.
 However, if anisotropy cannot be incorporated into the model, then the validity and limitations of assuming isotropy should be stated clearly in the Theory Manual.
-The District modelers are aware of the potential limitations of assuming isotropic properties and plan to explore the inclusion of anisotropy in a future version of RSM.
+The SFWMD modelers are aware of the potential limitations of assuming isotropy in a future version of RSM.

-The canal seepage watermover is based on the following linear relationship between seepage rate per unit length of the canal, q_l, and the difference between the water-surface elevation in a canal, H_i , and the water table elevation adjacent to the canal, H_m (Equation 2.40 in the Theory Manual):
+The canal seepage watermover is based on the following linear relationship between seepage rate per unit length of the canal, $q_l$ , and the difference between the water-surface elevation in a canal, $H_i$ , and the water table elevation adjacent to the canal, $H_m$ (Equation 2.40 in the Theory Manual):